UPDATED FEB 21, 2020

 Lavation is a cycling and HIIT studio right outside of the Presidio in Haight-Ashbury, and it’s the perfect place to offset your weight training with some intense cardio.
 But at Lavation, they are not into “swampy” rides, so their studio is pretty beautiful.
-Think: tall ceilings, and huge fans to make sure that you’re sweating, but not feeling like you’ve accidentally cycled into the Amazon.
-Fitt Tip: if you live in the neighborhood, don’t forget to snag the “Neighborhood Discount” — $15 drop-in classes and 50% off an unlimited monthly membership!
+Think: tall ceilings and huge fans to make sure that you’re sweating but not feeling like you’ve accidentally cycled into the Amazon.
+Fitt Tip: if you live in the neighborhood, don’t forget to snag the “Neighborhood Discount” — $18 drop-in classes and $70 off an unlimited monthly membership!

 Looking for a new cycling experience?
 Look no further than this Russian Hill boutique studio that’s all about giving fitness junkies a high-intensity sweat.
 Pelo classes are structured by “power zones”, which is a tool that helps riders understand how much resistance they’re really using (we were always confused about that), so you can turn it up and let a little off when your muscles really start to take a beating.

 Chances are you’ve been dragged to a SoulCycle class before.
-If you have, the odds are good that you are now utterly addicted to mind-body-soul cycling experience.
-There are three studios in the city (the Marina, SoMa, and Castro) and three in the suburbs (Marin, Palo Alto, and Walnut Creek), so you don’t have an excuse to not tap it back (that’s cycling lingo you'll learn after more classes).
+If you have, the odds are good that you are now utterly addicted to the mind-body-soul cycling experience.
+There are several locations around the city and surrounding suburbs, so you don’t have any excuse to not tap it back (that’s cycling lingo you'll learn after more classes).

 If you’re already a fan of Flywheel, then you know that there’s a lot to love about this cycling studio.
 Here, you can opt in to see your power and RPM stats on screen, which means you’ll be held accountable for all your hard work during class.
 They also provide complimentary shoes, towels, and lockers — all you have to worry about is showing up.
 The best part?
 Their music is always on point, so you can go for that extra push without thinking too much about it.
 Check ’em out at their Market St. location.

 How many of us can honestly say, “yeah, that workout was fun” and really mean it?
 Well, it’s possible if you’re sweating at uforia studios.
-Nestled in Nob Hill, this place offers a 45-minute dance and music-inspired cycling class that will have you thinking you’re at a nightclub while getting an ab workout in.
+Nestled in Nob Hill, this place offers a 45-minute dance and music-inspired cycling class that will have you thinking you’re at a nightclub while getting in an ab workout.

-Grab your cycling shoes and head to BODYROK in Mission, FiDi, in the Haight, or Oakland for a 40-minute stamina-building workout.
+Grab your cycling shoes and head to one of BODYROK's several San Fran locationsd for a 40-minute stamina-building workout.
 Like most cycling classes, you’ll be fueled by the beat and likely end with a sweat puddle underneath you.
 What’s different?
 Since they also offer Pilates, you can take their Sculpt & Cycle class that starts on the bike and ends on the Reformer.

 CycleBar, an East Coast-based cycling studio, is getting glutes burning in Berkeley.
-Their aim is to provide an “intoxicating” experience for every single rider, and thanks to their top-notch sound, video, and light systems along with custom bikes and heart rate monitors, that’s exactly what you’ll get.
+Their aim is to provide an “intoxicating” experience for every single rider.
+Thanks to their top-notch sound, video, and light systems along with custom bikes and heart rate monitors, that’s exactly what you’ll get.
 Clip in, and get ready for a sweaty ride in their CycleTheater — their tiered space where the magic happens.